apache/cordova-docs/www/docs/en/3.0.0/cordova/device/device.name.md

 Windows Phone 7 and 8 Quirks
 -------------

-- Returns the device model specified by the manufacturer.
+- Returns the [device.model](device.model.html) specified by the manufacturer.
 For example, the Samsung Focus returns `SGH-i917`.

 Tizen Quirks
 -----------

-- Returns the device model assigned by the vendor, for example, `TIZEN`
+- Returns the [device.model](device.model.html) assigned by the vendor, for example, `TIZEN`